U.S. Cancels Weapons Transfers to Saudi over Yemen Campaign

 Comments 1

-Thumb EagleDawn almost 8 years
+Thumb EagleDawn 8 years

 A United Nations panel has since found that "double-tap" strike was a violation of international humanitarian law.